josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Review the following three important points:

-1. The router's `Resolve` interface is optional.
+1. The `Resolve` interface of the router is optional.
-    The `CrisisDetailResolverService` doesn't inherit from a base class.
+    The `CrisisDetailResolverService` does not inherit from a base class.
     The router looks for that method and calls it if found.

-1. The router calls the resolver in any case where the user could navigate away so you don't have to code for each use case.
+1. The router calls the resolver in any case where the user could navigate away so you do not have to code for each use case.
 1. Returning an empty `Observable` in at least one resolver cancels navigation.

 The relevant Crisis Center code for this milestone follows.